Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: EP Foundations

 \subsection{Convolutional CRNNs}

-EP was originally utilized for training CRNNs \cite{scellier2017equilibrium}.
+EP was originally utilized for training CRNNs \citep{scellier2017equilibrium}.
 CRNNs are characterized by receiving a static input $x$ and having recurrent dynamics that converge to a steady state. \citet{ernoult2019updates} and \citet{laborieux2021scaling} introduced the scalar primitive function $\Phi(x,\xi^{t},w)$ to describe the dynamics of convolutional CRNNs and successfully trained convolutional CRNNs using EP on the MNIST dataset.
 The scalar primitive function is defined as:

 Here, $N_{\rm{t}}$ represents the total number of layers consisting of $N_{\rm{c}}$ convolutional layers and $N_{\rm{l}}$ linear layers.
 The pooling function is denoted as $\mathcal{P}(\cdot)$.
 The parameters for layer $i$ are denoted as $w_i$, and $\xi^{t}$ are the neuron states at time $t$.
-Distinct operations in convolutional and linear layers are represented as follows: $\ast$ signifies the convolution operation, $\circ$ indicates the generalized scalar product between two vectors of the same dimensionality, and $\cdot$ represents the linear mapping operation.
+Distinct operations in convolutional and linear layers are represented as follows: $\ast$ signifies the convolution operation, $\circ$ indicates the generalized scalar product between two vectors of the same dimensionality, and $\cdot$ represents the linear mapping operation (formal definitions of these operations are provided in Appendix~\ref{app:op_def}).
 The neuron state dynamics are then formulated as $\xi^{t+1} = \frac{\partial \Phi(x,\xi^{t},w)}{\partial \xi}$.